|

 There was the lull.
 Bri sighed, unphased by the special

-effects, and he wasn't being pretentious, "This would be great if I
+effects, "This would be great if I

-hadn't seen it before."
+hadn't seen it so fracking many times!"

 23.

 her greetings."
-Then he rephrased more aggressively, "Frackin'
+Then he rephrased, "Frackin'

 ass hole!
 It